AndypSheridan/battleships-1977/README.md

 1. **Log in to Heroku** or create an account if required.
 1. **click** the button labeled **New** from the dashboard in the top right corner, just below the header.
 1. From the drop-down menu **select "Create new app"**.
 1. **Enter a unique app name**.
-I combined my GitHub user name and the game's name with a dash between them (dnlbowers-battleship) for this project.
+I chose battleships-1977 for this project, for reasons stated above.
 1. Once the web portal shows the green tick to confirm the name is original **select the relevant region.** In my case, I chose Europe as I am in the UK.
 1. When happy with your choice of name and that the correct region is selected, **click** on the **"Create app" button**.
 1. This will bring you to the project "Deploy" tab.
 From here, navigate to the **settings tab** and scroll down to the **"Config Vars" section**.